commonhaus/foundation/COMMUNICATION.md

 We’d love to hear from you!
 Whether you have questions, suggestions, or just want to say hello, please contact us: [start a Discussion](https://github.com/commonhaus/foundation/discussions) or [use our online form](https://forms.gle/t2d4DR6CxXSag26s5).
 Your input is valuable to us, and we're here to listen and respond to your community-related inquiries.

+- **Have a project in mind?** If you maintain a project that could be a good fit for the Commonhaus Foundation, [create a discussion](https://github.com/commonhaus/foundation/discussions/categories/joining-commonhaus) and let us know more about it.

 ## Let's build together

 Our community is our strength, and your participation enriches our collective endeavor.
 Whether it's through code, conversation, or cheerleading, your involvement makes a difference.